GiordanoLaminetti/SlamPy/README.md

 ### Docker

-We provide a container on dockerhub, in which all all the dipendences and the repository are already installed.
+We provide a container on dockerhub, in which all the dipendences and the repository are already installed.

 ```
 docker pull giordanolaminetti/slampy:tag